paveljurca/notes/bits-0.md

 If you have a dual-boot and installed GNU/Linux first and Windows second; you have also a problem.
-Not only you have to swap the boot flag between your partitions but [Grub2](http://www.gnu.org/software/grub/) has no clue about your Windows there.
+Not only you have to swap the boot flag (via fdisk or so) between your partitions but [Grub2](http://www.gnu.org/software/grub/) has no clue about your Windows there.